OrGreenberg/DemystifyingFlux/background.md

 permalink: /background/
 ---
 ---
-To better understand the foundations of **FLUX**, we briefly present several key models and methods that preceded it and influenced its design.
+To better understand the foundations of FLUX.1, we briefly present several key models and methods that preceded it and influenced its design.
 This overview is intentionally high-level, aiming only to provide the essential background necessary to grasp the core principles behind FLUX.
 For readers interested in a deeper exploration of these foundational works, references to the original papers and technical reports are provided throughout this section.

 ---
 <br>
-## Image Synthesis
+## ML-Based Image Generation
 <a name="image-synthesis"></a>

-The task of *image synthesis* refers to a family of models designed to generate novel samples from a simple distribution that emulates a source dataset.
-Specifically, image synthesis models learn to map a dataset of images to a simple distribution (e.g., Gaussian), from which new images can be sampled.
-Several types of generative models have been developed in recent years, including—but not limited to- Variational Autoencoders (VAEs) [^kingma2013auto], Generative Adversarial Networks (GANs) [^goodfellow2020generative], Normalizing Flows (NFs) [^papamakarios2021normalizing] and Diffusion Models (DMs) [^ho2020denoising].
+The task of ML-based image generation refers to a family of models designed to generate novel samples from a simple distribution that emulates a source dataset.
+Specifically, some models learn to map a dataset of images to a simple distribution (e.g., Gaussian), from which new images can be sampled.
+Several types of generative models have been developed in recent years, including—but not limited to—Variational Autoencoders (VAEs) [^kingma2013auto], Generative Adversarial Networks (GANs) [^goodfellow2020generative], Normalizing Flows (NFs) [^papamakarios2021normalizing] and Diffusion Models (DMs) [^ho2020denoising].

-Among these, **text-to-image models** such as DALL·E [^ramesh2021zero], Stable Diffusion [^rombach2022high], and FLUX [^flux2024] have achieved state-of-the-art performance and are widely used in applications that generate high-quality images from textual instructions, commonly referred to as *prompts*.
+Among these, **text-to-image models** (e.g., DALL·E [^ramesh2021zero], Stable Diffusion [^rombach2022high], and FLUX [^flux2024]) have achieved state-of-the-art performance and are widely used in applications that generate high-quality images from textual instructions, commonly referred to as *prompts*.

 ---
 <br>
 ## Diffusion Models
 <a name="diffusion-models"></a>

-**Diffusion Models (DMs)** [^ho2020denoising] are a class of text-to-image generative models that have recently emerged as state-of-the-art (SoTA) in image synthesis.
+Within this scope, **Diffusion Models** (DMs) [^ho2020denoising] have recently emerged as the state-of-the-art (SoTA) approach for text-conditioned image generation.
 They work by learning to reverse a gradual noising process applied to training data.

-While early diffusion models relied on U-Net architectures composed of convolutional layers augmented with attention mechanisms for image–text alignment, recent models such as SD3 [^esser2024scaling] and FLUX.1 [^flux2024] have transitioned to **fully Transformer-based architectures**, offering improved scalability and context modeling.
+While early diffusion models relied on U-Net architectures composed of convolutional layers augmented with attention mechanisms for image–text alignment, recent models such as SD3 [^esser2024scaling] and FLUX.1 [^flux2024] have transitioned to fully Transformer-based architectures for the denoising process, offering improved scalability and context modeling.
+During the training process, clean images are incrementally corrupted by Gaussian noise whose magnitude is determined by a timestep-specific schedule, and the model learns to iteratively denoise them.

+In the most common version of DM optimization, the model is trained to predict the normalized added noise $\epsilon$, and optimized using a reconstruction loss.
+It is formulated as:

+$$
+\mathcal{L}_\epsilon = \mathbb{E}_{x_t,\epsilon,t}\left[  \|\epsilon_\theta(x_t,t) - \epsilon\|^2  \right]
+$$

+where:

+$$
+x_t = \sqrt{\alpha_t}x_0 + \sqrt{1 - \alpha_t}\epsilon
+$$

+represent the noisy version of the clean image $$x_0$$, corrupted by the gaussian noise $$\epsilon \sim \mathcal{N}(0,1)$$ to timestep $$t$$.
-During training, clean images are progressively corrupted with Gaussian noise over a series of time steps, and the model is trained to denoise the corrupted images step-by-step.
-At inference time, the model starts from pure noise and iteratively denoises it to generate realistic samples.

-Unlike earlier generative approaches such as GANs, which rely on adversarial training, diffusion models optimize a **likelihood-based objective**.
-They are therefore known for their training stability and high-quality outputs, especially in high-resolution image synthesis.

-Their iterative nature allows fine-grained control over the generation process, enabling powerful applications such as Super-resolution, Inpainting and Text-conditioned image generation.
+At inference time, the model begins from pure Gaussian noise and iteratively denoises it to produce realistic images.
+Unlike earlier generative models such as GANs, which rely on adversarial training, diffusion models optimize a reconstruction-based objective.
+This leads to more stable training and superior output quality, particularly for high-resolution image synthesis.
+Moreover, they offer fine-grained control over the generation process, enabling powerful applications such as super-resolution, inpainting, and text-conditioned image generation.

 ---
 <br>
 ## Stable Diffusion
 <a name="stable-diffusion"></a>

+Within this scope, Diffusion Models (DMs) \cite{ho2020denoising} have recently emerged as the state-of-the-art (SoTA) approach for text-conditioned image generation.
+They work by learning to reverse a gradual noising process applied to training data.
+While early diffusion models relied on U-Net architectures composed of convolutional layers augmented with attention mechanisms for image–text alignment, recent models such as SD3 \cite{esser2024scaling} and FLUX.1 \cite{flux2024} have transitioned to fully Transformer-based architectures for the denoising process, offering improved scalability and context modeling.
+During the training process, clean images are incrementally corrupted by Gaussian noise whose magnitude is determined by a timestep-specific schedule, and the model learns to iteratively denoise them.

 **Stable Diffusion** is a family of *latent diffusion models* (LDMs) [^rombach2022high] designed to generate high-quality images conditioned on textual prompts.
 Unlike traditional pixel-space diffusion models, LDMs operate in a compressed latent space, significantly improving computational efficiency while maintaining visual fidelity.
 This is achieved by encoding input images into a lower-dimensional latent representation using a pre-trained autoencoder.
 The diffusion process is then applied in this latent space, and the final output is decoded back into pixel space.